PDXF/ZTrack/README.md

 ### 🌍 IP Tracking

 - **Location Information**: Gain insights into the geographical location of an IP address, including its country, region, and city.
-This can help you understand where a user is connecting from.

-- **ISP Details**: Identify the Internet Service Provider associated with the IP address, which can provide additional context about the connection.
+- **ISP Details**: Identify the Internet Service Provider associated with the IP address.

-- **Hostname Lookup**: If available, retrieve the hostname of the IP address for better identification.
+- **Hostname Lookup**: Retrieve the hostname of the IP address for better identification.

-- **Geolocation Data**: Access comprehensive geolocation data, which may include latitude and longitude for mapping purposes.
+- **Geolocation Data**: Access comprehensive geolocation data, including latitude and longitude for mapping purposes.

 ### 📞 Phone Number Lookup

-- **Carrier Information**: Discover which carrier is associated with a given phone number, allowing you to identify the service provider.
+- **Carrier Information**: Discover which carrier is associated with a given phone number.

-- **Region Data**: Find out the region or area code linked to the phone number, which can help in localizing your search.
+- **Region Data**: Find out the region or area code linked to the phone number.

-- **Number Validity**: Validate whether the phone number is currently in use and operational.
+- **Number Validity**: Validate whether the phone number is currently in use.

-- **Type of Number**: Determine if the phone number is a mobile, landline, or VoIP number, providing insight into its usage.
+- **Type of Number**: Determine if the phone number is a mobile, landline, or VoIP number.

 ### 🔍 Social Media Username Search

-- **Multi-Platform Search**: Search for social media profiles across multiple platforms using usernames, enhancing your ability to connect with users.
+- **Multi-Platform Search**: Search for social media profiles across multiple platforms using usernames.

-- **Profile Existence Check**: Quickly verify if a specific username is taken on various social networks, which can be useful for branding or outreach efforts.
+- **Profile Existence Check**: Quickly verify if a specific username is taken on various social networks.

-- **Basic Profile Information**: Access basic details from public profiles where available, such as bio, followers, and more.
+- **Basic Profile Information**: Access basic details from public profiles where available.

 ---